Topical cancer treatment

 How do I know if I am a candidate for topical treatment?

 Topical and oral treatments are generally not effective for aggressive or deeply rooted skin cancers or for melanoma.
-Fortunately, Dr. Evans provides other treatments for these cases at Pacific Skin San Francisco and urges you to make an appointment if you would like to discuss your options.
+Fortunately, Dr. Evans provides other treatments for these cases at Pacific Skin and Cosmetic Dermatology San Francisco and urges you to make an appointment if you would like to discuss your options.

 A New Way to Treat Cancer